Group-aware Parameter-efficient Updating for Content-Adaptive Neural Video Compression: Related Works

 Those approaches have yielded significant accomplishments in NIC.
 For instance, Campos~\etal~\cite{campos2019content} refined latent variables through back-propagation, a technique that was further enhanced by Yang~\etal~\cite{yang2020improving} through the incorporation of a differentiable quantization module.
-Concurrently, some researchers have pursued decoder-based strategies; for example, Rozendaal~\etal~\cite{van2021instance} opted to update all parameters within the decoder and the entropy model.
-Nonetheless, it's important to note that these decoder-focused methods typically demand higher bit-rates for the storage and transmission of parameters to the decoder.
+Concurrently, some researchers have pursued decoder-based strategies; for example, Shen~\etal~\cite{shen2023dec} performed decoder updating using adapters.
+Nonetheless, it's important to note such decoder-side adaptation strategies typically use additional bit-rates for storing and transmitting decoder-side parameters.

 In the field of NVC, the development of content-adaptive strategies is still in its infancy.
-Lu~\etal~\cite{lu2020end} introduced the first method of this kind by updating all parameters on the encoding side, drawing parallels with most content-adaptive approaches in NIC.
-This method was seamlessly integrated into early NVC framework~\cite{lu2019dvc}, which typically featured lightweight architectures.
-However, as more advanced modules(\eg, Transformers~\cite{vaswani2017attention}) are incorporated to enhance the performance, modern NVC frameworks~\cite{li2021deep, li2022hybrid, li2023neural, li2024neural, chen2023stxct, hu2022coarse} have become significantly more complex.
+Lu~\etal~\cite{guo2020content} introduced the first method of this kind by updating all parameters on the encoding side, drawing parallels with most content-adaptive approaches in NIC.
+This method was seamlessly integrated into early NVC framework~\cite{lu2019dvc}, which typically featured light-weight architectures.
+However, as more advanced modules (\eg, Transformers~\cite{vaswani2017attention}) are incorporated to enhance the performance, modern NVC frameworks~\cite{li2021deep, li2022hybrid, li2023neural, li2024neural, chen2023stxct, hu2022coarse} have become significantly more complex.
 Updating the entire encoder is now impractical due to the substantial computational load and increased encoding time.
 To address this issue, Tang~\etal~\cite{tang2023offline} developed a novel methodology for online and offline updating, specifically targeting the compression of the motion.
-This approach requires motion information from H.266/VVC~\cite{bross2021overview} as the auxiliary ground-truth.
+This approach requires motion information produced by H.266/VVC~\cite{bross2021overview} as the auxiliary ground-truth.
 Yet, since motion data represents only a small fraction of the overall bit-rates, optimizing motion alone is insufficient for significant performance gains.

 Additionally, a key difference between NIC and NVC lies in video compression's dependence on the reconstruction quality of preceding frames.
 The compression of any current-coding frame relies heavily on the quality of its reference frame.
 Updating only a single frame or a small subset, as suggested in certain studies~\cite{tang2023offline, abdoli2023gop}, may lead to cumulative errors in subsequent frames.